-- Build up not out, fill in empty parking lots with AFFORDABLE housing. - More retail space that is walkable and can actually be accessible and affordable for small independent businesses.
+- Build up, not out, fill in empty parking lots with AFFORDABLE housing. - More retail space that is walkable and can actually be accessible and affordable for small independent businesses.
 Bookstores, music venues, etc.!!!
-Not just chains and restaurants. - No new gas stations or drive throughs - Shiloh Hills is interesting because there is such a heavy mix of industry and residential use.
-We need to integrate both effectively. - TOD → build 5 over 1 in empty section of parking lot, move current businesses in lot into new building(don't raise their rent!), tear down old one story.
+Not just chains and restaurants. - No new gas stations or drive-throughs - Shiloh Hills is interesting because there is such a heavy mix of industry and residential use.
+We need to integrate both effectively. - TOD → build 5-over-1 in an empty section of parking lot, move current businesses in the lot into new buildings (don't raise their rent!), tear down old one-stories.